mattlehrer/nest-starter-pg-auth/README.md

 (change the name of the container and the password if you want)

-download [pgadmin](https://www.pgadmin.org/download/) to help with postgres admin and viewing data
+Run [pgadmin](https://www.pgadmin.org/download/) to help with postgres admin and viewing data.
+Download or run with docker.

 clone this repo